What is neurodiversity and what does the course cover?

 Janine’s approach uses the social model, which says that while many people have impairments or differences, their disability is caused by society putting barriers in the way of their equal and independent participation in society.
 The course focuses on identifying barriers and then removing them, looking at several case studies of workers who experienced discrimination.
 Participants work together to create a list of changes that workplaces could make in order to be more accessible to workers who are neuro-divergent, as well as adjustments that could be made for individuals.

 You will learn what the law says about discrimination and how we can use it.

 For further information on this training, please watch our short video.

 How to apply

-Please make sure each application is fully completed and signed by a branch officer before submission.
-Completed applications should be emailed to Fiona Low - email@example.com
+This 2 day course will take place from 9:30 - 17:00 on 30-31 October 2018 and is open to PCS members and reps interested in becoming a union workplace neurodiversity champion.
+Please make sure each application form is fully completed and signed by a branch officer before submission.
+Completed applications should be emailed to NWTUED@pcs.org.uk

 PCS NW, 3rd Floor, Jack Jones House, 1 Islington, Liverpool, L3 8EG